For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 window with stick on blinds

 If you get too much light in your room and find it hard to sleep, look into getting blackout blinds.
-In particular, you might want to try the blinds from Amazon or IKEA that stick onto the window frame.
+In particular, you might want to try the blinds from Amazon that stick onto the window frame.

 You might also be able to find stick-on blinds in IKEA, too.